gamblevore/speedie/Documentation/MessageClass.md

 These help you locate where the `message` came from within the original code.

 `Position` is the byte position in the original string.
-This does not take UTF-8 characters or codepoints or glpyhs into account, it is purely the byte position, which makes it easier to use.
+This does not take UTF-8 characters or codepoints or glyphs into account, it is purely the byte position, which makes it easier to use.

 `RangeLength` is the original length of the `message`.
 So... if you look at the node "cheese" in "I like cheese", the `RangeLength` is 6.
 This can vary from `name.length`...
 For example for strings.
 Parsing this: